fooock/robots.txt/README.md

 [![License](https://img.shields.io/badge/License-GPLv3%202.0-brightgreen.svg?style=for-the-badge)](https://www.gnu.org/licenses/gpl-3.0)
 ![Twitter Follow](https://img.shields.io/twitter/follow/robotstxt_?color=blue&label=twitter&logo=twitter&style=for-the-badge)

->:construction: Project in early development
+>:construction: Project in development

 Distributed *robots.txt* parser and rule checker through API access.
-If you are working on a distributed web crawler and you want to be **polite** in your action, then you will find this project very useful.
+If you are working on a distributed web crawler, and you want to be **polite** in your action, then you will find this project very useful.
 Also, this project can be used to integrate into any *SEO* tool to check if the content is being indexed correctly by robots.